manydeps/cxxbuild/README.md

 # apt install libpng-dev
 ```

-- Use the following build script: `cxxbuild . --tests test --include src --include src/sourceScanner --c++20` (or just `cxxbuild`, since build options will come directly from *cxxdeps.txt*)
+- On may also use the following build script: `cxxbuild . --tests test --include src --include src/sourceScanner --c++20` (or just `cxxbuild`, since build options will come directly from *cxxdeps.txt*)
 - This line will be added automatically to CMakeLists: `add_definitions(-DVERSION="v2.0.7-39-gdf7b35c")`
 - This line will be added automatically to SOURCES: `${FLEX_SourceScanner_OUTPUTS}`
-- Add these two lines before the SOURCES:
+- These two lines will be put before the SOURCES:

 ```
 find_package(FLEX)